frjaraur/docker-networking-workshop/swarm.md

 Create a new overlay network called **overnet** by running `docker network create -d overlay overnet` on **manager1**.

+> **NOTE:** We can encrypt overlay networks using _--opt encrypted_, this enables IPSEC encryption at the level of the vxlan, but take care with this option because it adds some performance penalty.

 ```
 $ docker network create -d overlay overnet
 wlqnvajmmzskn84bqbdi1ytuy